vishaljaiswal14/HarvestIQ/docs/INTELLIGENCE_LAYERS.md

 ## Gemini Usage Summary

+This table acts as our rules guide for where AI is allowed vs where we must use code:

 | Allowed | Not allowed |
 |---------|-------------|
 | Advisory synthesis | FSI, momentum, yield risk, optimizer, simulator |